juanarzola/Queried/README.md

 ## Observing from background ModelContext

 Because Queried relies on a container's mainContext updating, it won't automatically update when another ModelContext updates the container.
-To work around this, manuall call `ModelContainer.postForcedMainContextUpdate` to update all @Queried queries after other ModelContexts finish their writes.
+To work around this, manually call `ModelContainer.postForcedMainContextUpdate` to update all @Queried queries after other ModelContexts finish their writes.